ulfschneider/ulf.website/content/posts/sports/2022-02-27-fairlight-strael-build-notes.md

   <figcaption>This example of complete internal wiring serves as my blueprint.
 As opposed to what's shown in the above diagram, I will put the EW-JC304 junction near the bottom bracket and wire the handlebars without any kind of junction.
 The diagram is taken from the Road Di2 Series General Guide.</figcaption>
 </figure>

 For the wire length calculation, I'm referring to the geometry of the Strael 3.0 frame 56T.
 The seat tube is 557 mm, the chainstays are 418 mm, the down tube is approximately 600 mm.
+My handlebars are 420 mm wide and have 73 mm reach.
 I'm calculating wire length as follows:

-- **Battery to front derailleur:** 557 mm seat tube + 150 mm for outside frame ≈ **700 mm**.
-According to Shimano it must be ≤ 1500 mm.
+- **Battery to EW-JC304 junction:** 557 mm seat tube + 150 mm for outside frame ≈ **700 mm**.
-- **Battery to rear derailleur:**  557 mm + 150 mm outside frame ≈ **700 mm to connect the battery with EW-JC304** + 418 mm + 200 mm for outside frame ≈ **650 mm to connect EW-JC304 with the rear derailleur**.
-According to Shimano it must be ≤ 1700 mm.
+- **EW-JC304 to rear derailleur: ** 418 mm + 200 mm outside frame ≈ **650 mm**
+- **EW-JC304 to front derailleur:** ≈ **200 mm**
-- **Battery to right shifter:** Because for the rear derailleur the battery is already connected with the EW-JC304 I do not need cater for that again.
-But I need to connect the EW-JC304 with the right shifter.
-That requires 500 mm down tube + 500 mm outside frame + 200 mm inside handlebar ≈ **1200 mm to connect the EW-JC304 with the right shifter**.
-According to Shimano the entire distance from the battery to the shifter must be ≤ 2200 mm.
+- **EW-JC304 to right shifter:** 500 mm routing through down tube + 500 mm outside frame + 200 mm inside handlebar ≈ **1200 mm**.
-- **Shifter to shifter: 600 mm**.
+- **Shifter to shifter:** ≈ **650 mm**.

-The other day I found my above reasoning for wire length being backed by [<cite>Full Bike Build: OPEN U.P.
-Road Plus Gravel Bike</cite>](https://youtu.be/6Vv5TXBziHs) (I had great joy watching).
 Subsequently, the concept leads to the following parts to order:

 - A @Di2 junction to wire everything together (EW-JC304){1}
-- 2 x @700 mm Di2 cable (EW-SD300-I){2}.
-One for connecting the battery with the EW-JC304 junction and another one to connect the battery with the front derailleur.
+- A @700 mm Di2 wire (EW-SD300-I){1} to connect the battery with the EW-JC304 junction.
-- A @650 mm Di2 cable (EW-SD300-I){1} to connect the EW-JC304 junction with the rear derailleur.
+- 2 @650 mm Di2 wires (EW-SD300-I){2}.
+One to connect the EW-JC304 junction with the rear derailleur and the other to connect the two shifters through the handlebars.
-- A @1200 mm Di2 cable (EW-SD300-I){1} to connect the EW-JC304 junction with the right shifter.
+- A @1200 mm Di2 wire (EW-SD300-I){1} to connect the EW-JC304 junction with the right shifter.
-- A @600 mm Di2 cable (EW-SD300-I){1} to connect the two shifters through the handlebars.
+- A @200 mm Di2 wire (ES-SD300-I){1} to connect the EW-JC304 junction with the front derailleur.
 - 3 @Di2 Grommets (EW-GM300-S){3}
-- The Di2 Plug Tool for EW-SD300-I cables (TL-EW300) will come with the rear derailleur.
+- The Di2 Plug Tool for EW-SD300-I wires (TL-EW300) will come with the rear derailleur.

 ### The cassette